pudly/schmopera-hugo/content/articles/falstaff-in-cambridge.md

 date = "2016-12-07T12:42:00+00:00"
 lastmod = "2016-12-07T17:58:00+00:00"
 publishDate = "2016-12-07T15:00:00+00:00"
-short_description = "\"There is something very exciting about staging grand opera in an intimate venue,\" says Redmond, \"that brings a power and intensity to the performances that one can sometimes miss in a large opera house.
-With an orchestra of 80, a chorus of nearly 100, and an international cast of soloists, it's an exciting sound!\"" slug = "falstaff-in-cambridge" title = "Falstaff in Cambridge"
+short_description = "&quot;There is something very exciting about staging grand opera in an intimate venue,&quot; says Redmond, &quot;that brings a power and intensity to the performances that one can sometimes miss in a large opera house.
+With an orchestra of 80, a chorus of nearly 100, and an international cast of soloists, it&#039;s an exciting sound!&quot;" slug = "falstaff-in-cambridge" title = "Falstaff in Cambridge"
 +++